Date First Published: March 31, 2017

 - Monitor progress of the illness

-- Monitor effects of whatever early treatment that has been given
+- Monitor effects of whatever earlier treatment that has been given

 Value of Various Types of Investigations